allinbits/cosmos-cash/docs/Explanation/ADR/adr-007-root-of-trust.md

 > Note: an improvement to this process is the introduction of root of trust governance model.

-Once the root of trust is defined, we define a set of verification credentials, compliant wit the W3C verifiable credential specification, that implements the chain of trust.
+After the root of trust is defined, we define a set of verification credentials, compliant with the W3C verifiable credential specification, that implements the chain of trust.

 The credentials and their issuance constraints are represented in the following diagram: